barek2k2/local_llm/README.md

  - No cloud calls
  - No API keys
  - No data leaves your machine
- - Safe for HIPAA, SOC2, and regulated workflows
+ - Safe for HIPAA, SOC2, and regulated workflows where data privacy is a big concern